Japan on 'brink of the brink,' minister says as coronavirus death toll rises to 96 | The Japan Times

-As Japan grapples with the coronavirus outbreak, the situation is becoming increasingly tense, economic revitalization minister Yasutoshi Nishimura said Sunday, referring to the possibility of the government declaring a state of emergency over the crisis.
+The situation over the coronavirus outbreak in Japan is becoming “very tense,” economic revitalization minister Yasutoshi Nishimura said Sunday, referring to the possibility of the government declaring a state of emergency over the virus crisis.

 “We’ve been saying that we are on the brink of the brink, but it’s becoming a very tense situation,” Nishimura said during a Fuji Television broadcast Sunday.
 “Nationwide rampancy of virus infections is really approaching just right now.”